sumnercommajohn/UAMFS/README.md

 # UAMF:star:
-Stupid Voice Xylophone.
-Built from Wes Bos [JavaScript30](https://github.com/wesbos/JavaScript30), Lesson 1.
+A stupid voice xylophone and my very first javascript project.
+Built using what I learned in from Wes Bos [JavaScript30](https://github.com/wesbos/JavaScript30), Lesson 1.